PIERRONMarc/HETIC_Image-Resizer/README.md

 -   username: storage
 -   password: storage

+To check if FTP works from the Worker container, use the `checkFtp()` function from `worker/testFtpConnection.php`.

 ## Database container

 A MYSQL database that can be managed with PHPMyAdmin at [`localhost:8080`](http://localhost:8080) :